 Or if fibre is your flavour, then the best price is all about Vodafone and its £21 per month and FREE upfront 35Mb plan.
-While BT is always popular, too - you can get Superfast BT broadband for under £30 per month, with its fibre broadband plus a £100 pre-paid Mastercard.
+While BT is always popular, too - you can get its Superfast broadband for under £30 per month AND your choice of free Amazon Echo, Hive Smart Lights or JBL Sound Bar.

 - Check your internet speed with TechRadar's broadband speed test tool